frankfajardo/CsvHelperWrapper/README.md

 ##### ImportAction
 This specifies whether to append to the relevant dataset or replace (ie, clear existing) content of that dataset before importing data

-##### Encoding
-This specifies the encoding of the import file.
-Defaults to UTF8 if not specified.

-##### CsvClassMapCreator
-This specifies the creator of a `CsvClassMap<TEntity>` for this import.
-If not specified, CsvHelper's auto-map behaviour is applied for the import.

-##### HasHeaderRow
+##### CsvConfiguration
-This indicates if the csv file as a header row.
-Defaults to false.
+This is the [CsvConfiguration] to use, if not using the default configuration for CsvHelper.
+You can specify here how to read the csv file, or how to map it to the target `TEntity` if the row structure of your csv does not quite match the target.

 ##### Progress
 This is an `IProgress<string>` which returns progress text messages during the operation.
 Use this if you wish to monitor progress of the import.